 Who developed the Charter

-The Charter was developed by Dr Sharron Hinchliff, Dr Stephanie Ejegi-Memeh (both at the University of Sheffield), and Gilli Cliff from Age-friendly Sheffield.
+The Charter was developed by Professor Sharron Hinchliff, Dr Stephanie Ejegi-Memeh, and Gilli Cliff as a collaboration between the University of Sheffield and Age-friendly Sheffield.
 It was further developed through consultancy with a wide range of older adults, younger adults, health and social care professionals, civil servants, and aged-care specialists.
-The idea for the Charter came from our research which highlighted how the sexual rights of people aged 50 and older were not being met.
+The idea for the Charter came from our research which highlighted that the sexual rights of people aged 50 and older were not being met.
 Sharron knew there was a solution and the Charter was born.

 What people say